Zlira/rich-strawberry/README.md

 ## Using with subscription
-At the moment of writing subscriptions don't support extensions (check [this](https://github.com/strawberry-graphql/strawberry/pull/2430) merge request, maybe they already do!)
-So if you want to use the `RichGraphQLLogger` for your subscriptions you'll need to define a custom `Schema` class and overwrite its `process_errors` method:
+At the moment of writing, subscriptions don't support extensions (check [this](https://github.com/strawberry-graphql/strawberry/pull/2430) merge request, maybe they already do!)
+So if you want to use the `RichGraphQLLogger` for your subscriptions, you'll need to define a custom `Schema` class and overwrite its `process_errors` method:

 ```python